wearefrank/charts/charts/zaakbrug/README.md

 | `staging.apiProxy.ingress.hosts.paths.pathType` | Set type of path                                                                                                                 | `""`                                                                                                                                                       |
 | `staging.apiProxy.ingress.tls`                  | Define tls secrets for hosts (implementation not done yet)                                                                       | `[]`                                                                                                                                                       |

-Staging is needed if you want to use zgw-to-zds.

-Following sections are about configuring OpenZaak (used as staging zaaksysteem) and the API proxy.

-Staging is needed if you want to use zgw-to-zds.

-Following sections are about configuring OpenZaak (used as staging zaaksysteem) and the API proxy.